 Getting people into appropriate accommodation quickly is important.
 Rough sleeping can be prevented if services work together to identify people at risk and move people off the streets as quickly as possible.
 The No Second Night Out (NSNO) model is used by many local authorities to move new rough sleepers into accommodation.

-In many areas, the lack of appropriate accommodation acts a barrier for getting people off the streets.
-We think that the government should invest in a range of housing to prevent rough sleeping occurring.
+In many areas, the lack of appropriate accommodation acts as a barrier for getting people off the streets.
+We think that the government should invest in a range of settled housing solutions to prevent rough sleeping occurring.
 Read more about our work on housing supply.

 We have published research that shows the effectiveness of different housing models and services for rough sleepers and people with complex needs: